Setting up Pickit with a Yaskawa robot¶

 The calibration program requires five points to be defined.
 For more information on how to define these points, see the article on Multi poses calibration.

-Execute the calibration program¶
+Execute the robot program¶

 Before running the calibration program, make sure that the Pickit web interface is in the Calibration page, which provides feedback on calibration plate visibility and progress of the calibration process (more).
 To run this program either do Play + Start, Interlock + FWD or Interlock + Test.